iamlamb1988/Arcade/README.md

 ## Update

-The Concrete Shoe class has a small test script in the next to test built in Java Shuffle.
+The Shoe class is now an interface

+## Problems

+Stack Overflow error upon button click to switch to a ShoeTest -> JPanel.
+It seems it may be a recursive issue?

 ## Next Master Push Goals
 - [ ] Test GUI with Buttons Draw Card, Discard Card, Shuffle, Reset.